linked-swissbib/reshaperdf/doc/Commands.md

     </tr>
     <tr>
         <td>Description</td>
-        <td>Extracts statements with duplicate subjects and objects.
+        <td>Extracts statements that do not address their subject or target exclusively.
+Use case example: Find owl#sameAs-links in a link set that connect commodity-resources,
+		respectively identify such resources.
 Useful in combination with the <a href="#cmd:subtract">subtract</a> command.</td>
     </tr>
     <tr>
-        <td>Argument: infile</td>
+        <td>Argument: input file</td>
         <td>The input file, requires SNT.</td>
     </tr>
     <tr>
         <td>Output</td>
-        <td>Two N-Triples files: subjects.nt contains all links that do not address their subject exclusively;
+        <td>Two N-Triples files: subjects.nt contains all statements that do not address their subject exclusively;
-            objects.nt contains all links that do not address their objects exclusively.</td>
+            objects.nt contains all statements that do not address their objects exclusively.</td>
     </tr>
 </table>